noelano/noelano.github.io/_posts/2016-10-04-email-map-r.markdown

 		print('Unicode error!')
 {% endhighlight %}

+This is simply loading the mbox object (Thanks to the mailbox library) which is a list of dictionary items.
+Iterating over this list, the relevant fields can be extracted and written to the csv file.

 The next step then was to load into R and extract the IP addresses from this data.